Soilless Gardening

 READ

-Gardening Tips Tomatoes
+Gardening Tips For Vegetables

 Advanced techniques include using grow lights to replicate sunlight and increase yields.
 Plant beds should have temperature sensors to ensure the environment is kept at optimal temperatures to maximize growth.
 Humidity controllers and pumps should also be used to create the perfect climate for plants to thrive.
 Nutrient solutions can be added through an automatic fertilization system via a timer or pH meter to ensure precise amounts are being delivered for maximum growth.
 Finally, a hydroponic or aeroponic irrigation system is needed to help disperse oxygenated water around roots for them to absorb elements from the solution efficiently.
 All of these advanced soilless gardening methods will help grow healthy plants that produce larger yields year round.